iiasa/Condor_run_R/configuring.md

 Number of hardware threads to reserve for each job.
 The default value is good for jobs that are single-threaded, or mostly so.
 When your job involves significant multiprocessing, set this value to an estimate of the average number of in-use threads.

 ### REQUEST_DISK
-Default value: `NULL`
+Default value: `2097152`

-Estimate of the amount of execute-host-side disk required per job, in [KiB](https://en.wikipedia.org/wiki/Byte#Multiple-byte_units).
-When left set to the `NULL` default value, a default estimate is calculated by taking the uncompressed size of the files in the bundle and adding 2 GiB to that as a margin for job output and transient data.
+Estimate of the amount of execute-host-side disk space required per job for storing transient and output data.
+Specify the value in [KiB](https://en.wikipedia.org/wiki/Byte#Multiple-byte_units) units.
+The default value equals 2 [GiB](https://en.wikipedia.org/wiki/Byte#Multiple-byte_units).

+This value is added to the uncompressed size of the bundle.
+The sum is used to reserve disk space for a job when it is started on an execute host.

 ### RUN_AS_OWNER
 Default value: `TRUE`